 You don’t have to break the bank to afford a quality guitar

-The Epiphone EJ200CE is the smaller, more modestly priced brother of the Gibson J200, but don’t think that this is a downgrade – the Epiphone EJ200CE stands up on its own and is an affordable option for those who want a beautifully looking and sounding guitar without the £3K price tag associated with it’s older brother.
-At around £300, this acoustic offers an affordable professional grade option for guitarists of all levels.
+The Epiphone EJ200CE is the smaller, more modestly priced brother of the Gibson J200.
+But don’t think that this is a downgrade.
+The Epiphone EJ200CE stands up on its own and is an affordable option for those who want a beautifully looking and sounding guitar without the £3K price tag of its older brother.
+At around £300, this acoustic is an affordable professional grade option for guitarists of all levels.
 The select Maple neck is comfortable to play and the super jumbo body means both huge sounding chords and delicately picked notes resonate better.

 A great value guitar that wouldn’t look amiss on stage at Glastonbury.
 An entry level acoustic guitar that is used by professionals the world over – with the EJ200CE you’re in good company.

 PRS SE Angelus A50E

 Known for the impressive pedigree of their electric guitars, PRS SE have released an outstanding range of high-value acoustic guitars.
 The PRS SE Angelus A50E electro acoustic benefits from figured maple back and sides to produce an enviable timbre, whilst the solid Sitka spruce soundboard resonates freely thanks to the PRS hybrid “X”/Classical bracing.
 Whether you prefer to strum gleefully or perform deft finger style, you can guarantee comfort and playability with the delightfully executed single cutaway body shape.

 Each model is equipped with the Fishman GT1 electronics system, which captures the organic warmth of the acoustic timbre.
 Thus, enabling you to perform plugged in to an adoring audience in medium to larger venues.
 Last but not least, the mahogany neck is married to a luxurious ebony fingerboard.